New Jersey Route 57: Route description

 Past this intersection, Route 57 enters Washington Borough, where it becomes Washington Avenue.
 Here, the road passes residences and businesses before heading into the commercial downtown of Washington.
-It crosses Route 31 and passes through a mix of residences, businesses, and industrial establishments.
+It crosses Route 31 and heads under a Dover and Delaware River Railroad line, passing through a mix of residences, businesses, and industrial establishments.
 It crosses back into Washington Township, where Route 57 becomes the Morris and Essex Turnpike again, crossing over the Washington Secondary rail line before intersecting County Route 630 (Washburn Avenue) and County Route 651 (McCullough Road) in Port Colden.
 From here, the road heads east into a mix of agricultural and residential areas with some businesses, entering Mansfield Township.
 Here, the route is known as the Admiral John D. Bulkeley Memorial Highway, named after Vice Admiral John D. Bulkeley, a United States Navy officer who served in World War II.

 In Mansfield Township, the road passes through the residential community of Anderson and intersects County Route 632 (Anderson Road) and County Route 629 (Port Murray Road).
 From here, Route 57 turns northeast and parallels the Musconetcong River, heading through wooded areas around Upper Pohatcong Mountain with some farmland.
 In Stephensburg, the road passes through a wooded residential region and intersects County Route 652 (Watters Road).
 Past this intersection, the road continues alongside the wooded Musconetcong River, with residential and commercial development increasing past the Hazen Road intersection.
 Route 57 enters Hackettstown, where it becomes the Morris and Essex Turnpike before coming to its terminus at an intersection with the southern terminus of Route 182 and County Route 517, which continues south from this intersection as well as north along Route 182.